 In desperation, he christened his driveway after a persistent mainland shipper said he must have a street name.
-“It was raining and there were lots of toads jumping around so I told ‘em ‘Toad Road.’ ” A proper street sign now marks the entrance.
-Plagued by mice last winter he developed a bloodless catch and release program which solved the problem.
+“It was raining, and lots of toads were jumping around, so I told ‘em ‘Toad Road.’ ” A proper street sign now marks the entrance.
+Plagued by mice last winter, he developed a bloodless catch-and-release program that solved the problem.
 Each morning he feeds his squirrels and birds.
-Ty is a knowledgeable historian (early Fords, Put-in-Bay history, family archives) prolific photographer; enthusiastic collector of old (mostly black and white and mostly mysteries) movies and a seemingly tireless finder, collector and restorer of old cars.
+Ty is a knowledgeable historian (early Fords, Put-in-Bay history, family archives), prolific photographer, an enthusiastic collector of old (mostly black and white and mostly mysteries) movies, and a seemingly tireless finder, collector, and restorer of old cars.

 Eventually, Ty settled down, taking advantage of his engineering training in the Navy.
 He went to work at the Perry Monument and became chief of maintenance.
 During his 26 years there, he earned accolades during a major blizzard and power outage by quickly draining the monument’s water system before it could freeze.
 First, he deposited his family safely with his parents.

 “I am happy to say my children take after their dad and plan ahead, rather than waiting until the last moment to do something, like I do,” said islander Jeanne Burgess, Ty’s ex-wife, next-door neighbor, and friend.
 “When he got out of the Navy, I was a junior in high school.
 We were married when I was 21.
 We were married for 17 years.